535 – Student Records

 535.5(1) Permanent Records.

-Permanent records shall be maintained in a fire-resistant safe or vault.
+Permanent records shall be maintained in a fire-proof safe or vault or stored electronically with a secure backup file.

 535.5(2) Cumulative Records.